Logius-standaarden/OIDC-NLGOV/UserInfo.md

 <aside class="example">

-The following example demonstrates the interoperability issues with dutch naming system and standard claims.
+The following example demonstrates the interoperability issues between the Dutch naming system and standard claims.
 We show the possible use of the `family_name_affix` attribute in combination with the standard claim set.
 Below is a sample payload from an OIDC ID Token or `userinfo` endpoint response:
 <pre>
 {